 GLink Entanglement Tutorial

-When to use this workflow
+When to use it

-Use glink-entanglement when you have an all-atom protein structure and want a residue-level screen for loop-threading entanglements.
-Typical inputs include:
+Use this workflow when you have an all-atom protein PDB and want a residue-level screen for native-contact loop entanglements.
+Typical inputs include experimental PDB structures, AlphaFold-style PDB models, or representative structures extracted from a molecular dynamics trajectory.

 Installation

-Clone the repository and install the package:
+Clone the package and install it in the active Python environment:

 git clone https://github.com/vuqv/glink_entanglement.git